 After a thoughtful pause she replied, "That's a shame.
 I love eating dead things.
 They're delicious."
 Like I said, we have a ways to go.

 I take comfort in the fact that I do all the cooking here and as long as that is so, we do vegan.
 And today we are doing vegan sweet potato chocolate fudge squares.

 One of my favourite things is to incorporate healthful ingredients in to decadent desserts and sweets.
-I’m not going to lie, it makes me feel less guilty about stuffing my face with chocolate.
+My Avocado Mocha Mousse, Tahini Caramel Black Bean Brownies and my Spiced Thai Iced Coffee Popsicles are all examples.
+I'm not going to lie, it makes me feel less guilty about stuffing my face with chocolate - I'm looking at you Chocolate Brownie Tiramisu.
 These sweet potato chocolate fudge squares have a swag of good things but also a goodly does of melted vegan chocolate.
 They also tickle me because I can choose to have them one of two ways.

 You heard that right.
 These gorgeous little squares come together simply in a blender, set in the freezer and are good to go once set as a smooth, dreamy fudge square.
 However, after setting, if you remove the fudge from the freezer, slice it and allow it to sit for around 15 minutes, it softens.
 In it's softened state it is like a slice of rich chocolate mousse slice.
 Serve it with ice-cream and nuts to send you over the edge.

 With nutritious sweet potato, creamy almond butter, maple and dark vegan chocolate, my sweet potato chocolate fudge squares are both naughty and nice.
 While I scratch my head over my daughter's own food journey I am comforted that she never met a vegan chocolate treat she didn't like.
 We'll start there.
 Enjoy, x.